 Used Clothing – Special Needs

-- Gently used women’s professional clothing is accepted by the Women's Alliance, which has locations in 16 states plus the District of Columbia; and Dress For Success, which has affiliates in 27 states.
+- Gently used women’s professional clothing is accepted by the Women's Alliance, which has locations in 17 states plus the District of Columbia and Canada; and Dress For Success, which has affiliates in 41 states plus the District of Columbia and various countries around the world.
 You can drop off or ship your donated used business clothing and shoes.

 - Used prom and other formal dresses are collected and made available for young women who otherwise would not be able to attend their high school prom or other formal events.
-Both The Princess Project and the Glass Slipper Project collect and make available used prom and other formal dresses, as well as formal purses, shoes, jewelry, and unopened cosmetics and hosiery for young women who otherwise would not be able to attend their high school prom or other formal events.
+Both The Princess Project and the Glass Slipper Project collect and make available used prom and other formal dresses, as well as formal purses, shoes, jewelry, and unopened cosmetics and hosiery for young women.
 If there is no location near you, you can mail the used dress and other accessories to the organization of your choice.
+Donate My Dress has multiple locations in 39 states plus the District of Columbia and Canada.
+There is an extensive list of locations and contact information on where you can donate your dresses.

 - Donate your used wedding dress and accessories to help others.
 The Brides Against Breast Cancer project accepts donated wedding dresses, veils, and related items and sells them at a discount, then uses the money to fund the wishes of women and men who have metastatic breast cancer.